BabylonJS/BabylonNative/Documentation/ComsumingJavascript.md

 ## Using a bundler to create a single JS file

 Another option is to create a single JS file to be loaded by the Babylon Native application.
 This can be done using bundlers such as [Webpack](https://webpack.js.org/) or [RollUpJS](https://rollupjs.org/).
-After generating the bundle.js file the only thing the C++ application needs to do is to loaded that file using ScriptLoader:
+After generating the bundle.js file the only thing the C++ application needs to do is to load that file using ScriptLoader:

 ```C++
 Babylon::ScriptLoader loader{*runtime};